Emulation on the Amiga: Apple II

 One Apple II emulator for the Amiga was Kevin Kralian's Apple 2000.
-Given that the Amiga's base 8MHz 68000 CPU struggled to emulate the 1MHz 6502, Apple 2000 was written in assembly language for the 68020+ CPU to actually be able to emulate an Apple II at full speed.
+Given that the Amiga's base 8 MHz 68000 CPU struggled to emulate the 1 MHz 6502, Apple 2000 was written in assembly language for the 68020+ CPU to actually be able to emulate an Apple II at full speed.
 It was revised a few times until v1.3 which was released in 1994.
 At the time it was released, people on the internet speculated it was part of the Emplant emulation solution, but in fact Apple 2000 was an independent project.
 A particularly interesting feature of the software was that it could run Apple II binaries extracted as independent program files, but also disk images which had been compressed with Dalton's Disk Disintegrator, a popular disk compression tool from the 1980s.
 While Apple 2000 was closed source at the time of its release, it was made open source under the MIT license in 2018.

 Atari ST

-Atari ST emulation on Amiga is very easy because the two machines share the same model of processor (68000) and more or less feature the same hardware characteristics.

 In the past there were produced various software based Atari emulators for the Amiga such as Amtari, or Medusa emulator.

 AmigaOS 4 and MorphOS can emulate Atari ST and Atari STE platforms by using Hatari free software emulator which was released under GPL.